 Other near-by car parks can be found at the Crowne Plaza (128 Albert Street), adjacent to the Grand Millenium Hotel (corner of Mayoral Drive and Vincent Street), and Tournament Car Park (Greys Avenue at Mayoral Drive).

 The Festival Information Desk is located at stalls level of the Aotea Centre.
 Lost Property, information on programme and/or venue changes and other general information is available here.

 Ticketed events: All seating for ticketed events is General Admission.
 AWF Friends and Patrons have reserved seats at the front of each venue (or venue level depending upon ticket).

 Free Events: It will be first come, first served – it is not possible to reserve seats either in advance or on the day.
 Please be advised that queues start to form as early as 45 minutes prior to a Free Event session start time.

 Please visit our website regularly, follow us on social media or subscribe to our email newsletter for regular updates and news.
 Sign up here.

 Book signing takes place immediately following each event.
 Festival attendees may bring their own copy of a book for the author to sign, or purchase one on the day from the Festival Bookshop.

 What can I take into the sessions?

-You can take drinks into the ASB Theatre, Lower NZI Room and the Upper NZI Room at the Aotea Centre during the events – but no glass items are allowed.
+You can take drinks into events in the Aotea Centre during the events – but no glass items are allowed.
 Photographs are permitted at Festival events unless indicated otherwise.